This post may contain affiliate links from which i can earn a commission

 - Reduction in stress and inflammation

-- Improvement of insulin sensitivity leading to reversal of type 2 Diabetes
+- Improvement of insulin sensitivity leading to a reversal of type 2 Diabetes

 - Better brain power

-There is one other benefit which for women in midlife is huge.
+There is one other benefit which is huge as women age.
 It certainly is for me.
 It is the time factor.
 You can continue to eat a normal healthy diet.
 All you are doing is not eating for a specified period.
 No special foods, tools or anything else which clutters up some of the other diets out there.

-I did keto for a while and I found it to be fairly time consuming.
-Intermittent fasting is just easy.
+I did keto for a while and I found it to be fairly time-consuming.
+Intermittent fasting for menopause weight loss is just easy.

-In contradiction to these benefits menopause often sees us suffer the exact opposite of these desired benefits :
+In contradiction to these benefits menopause often sees us suffer the exact opposite as women suffer with: